hackrack/javascript/week_3/d4/notes/interview_tips.md

 #### Treat Them like a Fellow Programmer

-On a technical interview, the person interviewing you will most likely be a programmer (and a pretty darn good one!).
+On a technical interview, the person interviewing you will be a programmer (and a pretty darn good one!).
 When you explain your code, no need to explain every single expression as if they are a beginner.
 You can use a high level of abstraction to explain and give them the nitty gritty details if they ask for it.